Bears vs. Steelers preview: Game picks, bold predictions, how to watch

 Wild card

-The backup linebacker is a core special teams player who rarely features on defense.
-He’ll need to play a central role on Sunday as the team’s middle linebacker.
-It’s possible he wears the green dot and plays most every snap.
-Whether that’s the case or not, he’ll need to make the right pre-snap checks and help put the defense in position for success.
-That’s a big job for the third option at the position, who arrived later in the preseason.
+The Bears’ backup linebacker is a core special teams player who rarely features on defense.
+He’ll need to play a central role Sunday as the team’s middle linebacker.
+It’s possible he’ll even wear the green dot and play most every snap.

+Whether or not that’s the case, he’ll need to make the right pre-snap checks and help put the Bears’ defense in position for success.
+That’s a big job for a player who arrived later in the preseason and is the third option at the position.
 He’ll need to be strong against the run and a sound tackler to help the defense stay solid.

-The first-year pro is questionable with a quadriceps injury, and his playing status will be the first phase of the “X Factor” designation.
-If he’s ready, that in itself is a win considering the speed and ability of Pittsburgh’s edge rushers.
+Theo Benedet, a first-year pro left tackle, had been listed as questionable with a quadriceps injury, but he won’t play, as the Bears made him inactive Sunday.

-If he does play, he’ll need to be solid in pass protection to let quarterback Caleb Williams do his thing.
-He’ll be dealing with Alex Highsmith and Nick Herbig most of this game.
-Herbig has 6.5 sacks and 36 total pressures, plus Highsmith has 5.5 sacks and 19 total pressures on the season despite missing a few games thus far.
+That means Trapilo will start at left tackle, and he’ll need to be solid in pass protection to let quarterback Caleb Williams do his thing.
+Trapilo will deal with Nick Herbig, who has 6.5 sacks and 36 total pressures this season.
+Alex Highsmith has 5.5 sacks and 19 total pressures on the season, but he will not play because of a pectoral injury.

-Being an anchor in the passing game will give the offense an opportunity to take yards in chunks and consistently move the chains.
+Trapilo being an anchor in the passing game will give the Bears’ offense an opportunity to take yards in chunks and consistently move the chains.

 [READ: Caleb Williams among five players to watch in Bears vs Steelers Week 12 game]